 The Keweenaw Peninsula is temperate, with four distinct seasons.
 Springtime brings wildflowers, migratory birds, and an abundance of waterfalls.
 With approximately 200 known drops in the area, the bluffs of the Keweenaw never disappoint.
 Summer follows as temperatures climb to the mid- to high-70s.
 It's the best time of year for hiking, mountain biking, and any activity out on the water.
 Autumn arrives in mid-September with some of the country's most stunning foliage.

 But let's face it—winter is what the Keweenaw is famous for.
 Lake Superior keeps our temperatures from falling too low (hovering in the 20s) and creates a bounty of lake-effect snow.
-The city of Houghton averages 218 inches every winter.
+The city of Houghton averages 200 or more inches every winter.
 Up here, snowy weather isn't an inconvenience—it's part of the culture.
 Quick and thorough snow removal is a point of pride, and schools rarely close due to the white stuff.

 The Great Outdoors